Sharon Graham: General Secretary

-Graham was elected the general secretary of Unite on 25 August 2021 with 46,696 votes, 37.7% of the votes cast, less than 4% of the membership, and took office on 26 August.
+Graham was elected the general secretary of Unite on 25 August 2021 with 46,696 votes, 37.7% of the votes cast, on a turnout of 10%, and took office on 26 August.
 In September 2021, she wrote in The Guardian that Unite should focus more on fighting "for jobs, pay and conditions" rather than "hoping for the election of a Labour government to solve our members' problems".
 The same month, she warned Keir Starmer that he had "lost touch with reality" because of his intention to change the Labour Party leadership election rules.
-On 9 February 2022, following the controversial treatment of Coventry Council - a Labour-led council - workers, she stated that all remaining Labour funding was "under review".
+On 9 February 2022, following the controversial treatment of workers at Labour-led Coventry Council, she stated that all remaining Labour funding was "under review".
 Starmer said that the Labour Party would not be "influenced by threats".
+In 2023, Graham's confrontational approach to the Labour Party led to the New Statesman naming her as the eleventh most powerful left wing figure in the UK that year.

 Personal life

 Graham married Jack Clarke in 2005.
-They live in Hammersmith with their son Thomas.
+They have a son and live in Hammersmith.